joshnsolomon/paragraph/README.md

 If you put the path in quotes (for example "*.txt") it will search recursively through subdirectories.

 Should also highlight matching word.

+you need grep, sed, and gawk (gnu awk not the regular one)